Skip to main content

 You can find out more about what the software can do by following the help videos or simply loading in some data and playing!

-How the Telescope Completes an Observation
+How an Observation is Completed

 Sunset